NAD Supplements… Do They Work?

 You may remember from an early biology class that cells are the “building blocks of life.”
 They are the smallest form of life capable of replicating themselves and carrying out essential functions in living organisms.
 All of our energy, our immunity, our sense of comfort, and well-being begins with our cells.

 In spite of all that, most people don’t even think about their cellular health until things start to go wrong.
 We feel tired faster, find physical activity more difficult, notice our sleep patterns change, and that our skin doesn't look quite as young as it used to.

-Why We Need NAD
+Why We Need This Molecule

-How Precursors Help Increase NAD
+How NR Helps Increase NAD

 First, there is niacin (nicotinic acid), also known as NA.
 This was the earliest form of B3 discovered and for many years was the go-to vitamin for high cholesterol.
 Unfortunately, as a supplement, niacin can cause an uncomfortable skin flush.

 Nicotinamide (aka niacinamide or NAM) is the second of the B3s and is also a precursor to NAD.
-It does not cause the skin flush, but it can react negatively with sirtuins, known as the “longevity genes,” causing them to slow down the all-too-good work they do.
+It does not cause the skin to flush, but it can react negatively with sirtuins, known as the “longevity genes,” causing them to slow down the all-too-good work they do.

 Other technical precursors to NAD are tryptophan (yes, the sleep-inducing amino acid found in your Thanksgiving turkey) and nicotinamide mononucleotide, or NMN.
 Tryptophan is an essential amino acid that aids in the production of niacin, which is a NAD precursor.
 However, the process that needs to occur for tryptophan to produce niacin is long and drawn out, making tryptophan a less effective pathway to NAD creation.
 NMN is a nucleotide derived from ribose and nicotinamide and is undergoing tests for its efficacy in increasing NAD levels in humans.

-NAD or Bust
+IT’s NAD or Bust

 No matter which pathway or which precursor is used, the science is clear: NAD levels are vital to long-term health.
-We’re living longer now than ever before and in a world where life spans have increased, focusing on how to improve that quality of life is essential.
+We’re living longer now than ever before and, in a world where life spans have increased, focusing on how to improve that quality of life is essential.
 It’s extraordinary and encouraging to find that when it comes to aging better, we are much more empowered now than we were just a few years ago.